20 Healthy Toddler Meals (what my toddler eats in a week)

 Snack (morning) – organic apple sauce pouch, Beech-Nut granola bar and banana.

 Lunch – bean, steak and cheese quesadillas, cut avocado with a squeeze lime, strawberries and blueberries.

 Snack (afternoon) – skipped snacks because they both took long naps.

 Dinner – pesto and red pepper pizza, carrot sticks and air-popped popcorn.
 Adults had the exact same dinner along with some adult beverages.

-What is your favorite meals to serve your toddler during the week?
+What are some of your favorite healthy toddler meals to serve to your toddler during the week?
 Let me know in the comments below.